-- New evidence published this week in leading medical journal JAMA shows that people with suspected skin cancer could be diagnosed using our AI technology DERM with the same accuracy as clinical specialists.
+- New evidence published this week by leading medical journal JAMA shows that our AI technology, DERM, is able to identify melanoma with a similar accuracy as skin cancer specialists.

 The incidence of melanoma is increasing faster than any other form of cancer, and it is responsible for the majority of skin cancer deaths.
 Patients in whom melanoma is diagnosed at stage I have more than a 95% chance of survival compared with 8-25% with a stage IV diagnosis, highlighting the importance of early and accurate diagnosis.
 In this study, more than half of the melanoma diagnoses were either “in situ,” meaning stage 0, or less than 1 mm deep, emphasising the role that AI could play in the critical detection of thin or early-stage lesions.

 The study was primarily aimed to understand the clinical accuracy of the algorithm.
 In demonstrating that artificial intelligence technology could play a role in identifying lesions with a high likelihood of melanoma, the study indicated that the development of low-cost screening methods, such as AI-based services, could transform patient diagnosis pathways, enabling greater efficiencies throughout health care services. .

 Dr. Harpreet Sood, is an NHS GP and an advisor to global health and technology companies.
 He was previously Associate Chief Clinical Information Officer and Senior Fellow to the CEO of NHS England and commented: